techquest/isw-laravel-sdk/README.md

 There are quite a number of response codes that can be returned, the full list can be viewed [here](https://sandbox.interswitchng.com/docbase/docs/webpay/response-codes/)
 ### Live Environment
 **To go live,**
-- switch to the live environment on your Quickteller Business dashboard by clicking the 'switch' button at the top right corner of the dashboard.
+- Switch to the live environment on your Quickteller Business dashboard by clicking the 'switch' button at the top right corner of the dashboard.
 - Replace **INTERSWITCH_PAY_ITEM_ID** and **INTERSWITCH_MERCHANT_CODE** with the new values.
 - Also add the following to **.env**:
 ```php